 How do open source & proprietary software differ?

 With open source software, the source code used to change the software is freely available online and shareable.
 The source code can then be modified by programmers.
 Proprietary software is developed by a person or company (e.g., CRM vendor) that exclusively controls and maintains it.
 For this reason, open source is much more flexible and customizable.
-To see reviews on the best CRM, visit our best CRM software providers article.

 What is an on-premise CRM solution?